 How Many Years Does It Take to Become an Architect?

+It does take some time to become an architect.
 In 2012, the National Council of Architectural Registration Boards (NCARB) reported that architects took an average of 11 years to become licensed architects with independent or contracted practices within the industry.
 Typically, this includes 5 years to acquire a first professional undergraduate architecture degree with an additional 3 years of professional internships to complete the Architecture Experience Program (AXP) requirements.

 Depending on the curriculum and length of the program an architect chooses to enroll in as a student, school for an architect can take anywhere from 5 to 7 years.
 In addition to a rigorous and time-investing education track, the path to obtaining an architectural license also requires relevant hands-on experience accredited by NCARB, as well as several exam credentials.